Authentication Setup

 Assigning Roles

 Roles grant permission to perform specific operations.
-Where you configure roles depends on your authentication method:
+Roles are configured differently depending on your authentication method.

 For Client Credentials (roles on API Client)